javierhonduco/blog/_posts/2016-12-20-fun-with-machine-learning-and-emojis.md

 categories: emojis python scikit-learn machine-learning text-mining
 ---

-(**TL;DR**: For a university course I've built a classifier that returns an emoji (that should make sense 😝) given some input text: [https://github.com/javierhonduco/emoji-prediction](https://github.com/javierhonduco/emoji-prediction))
+(**TL;DR**: For a university course I've built a classifier that returns an emoji –that should make sense 😝 – given some input text: [https://github.com/javierhonduco/emoji-prediction](https://github.com/javierhonduco/emoji-prediction))

 As the final project of a course on artificial intelligence applications I'm taking at my university we were given total freedom to develop whatever we wanted.

 After some days thinking about what could I propose to my team, I thought on **emojis**.
 I really 💞  emojis.
 They are an awesome way to express oneself in a very nice way.

 So... what if we build a text classifier in which, given a text in English you would get an emoji that suits? 😁